-Attention: Roman Licko, Planner Jake Belobaba, Senior Planner
+Attention: Roman Licko, Planner

+Jake Belobaba, Senior Planner

 Further to our April 11th meeting at your offices, please accept this correspondence as a preliminary response to municipal staff's initial direction.
-This submission presents two options for consideration, as it is understood that the municipality's site density is dependent on site impacts as well as the pro forma.
+This submission presents two options for consideration, as it is understood that the municipality's site density is dependent on site impacts as well as the proforma.

-- Updated Site Sections and Visual Impact Analysis The site sections have been updated to more accurately reflect the height of vegetation in the buffer areas.
+- Townhome Design The option has reworked the design of the units to reduce cut and fills and possible visual impacts, - Updated Site Sections and Visual Impact Analysis The site sections have been updated to more accurately reflect the height of vegetation in the buffer areas.
 An updated visual impact analysis will be provided pending additional feedback from staff on the preferred approach to the two options provided. - S.21(1)(c)(i)